-It is really disappointing when you take a cake out of the oven only to realize that it turned out way too dense.
-When your cake is much denser than it needs to be, it’s going to make it tougher to enjoy the cake properly.
+It’s really disappointing when you take a cake out of the oven only to realize that it turned out way too dense.
+When your cake is much denser than it needs to be, it’s going to make it tougher to enjoy it properly.

-Sadly, there isn’t going to be a lot that you can do to change a dense cake once it has already been baked.
+Sadly, there isn’t going to be a lot that you can do once it has already been baked.
 You might just have to enjoy it for what it is, and it can still be tasty with the right frosting.

 This might be a bit disheartening to hear, but you can’t go back and change what you already did.
-Fixing this issue is going to be much more about learning how to keep your cake from coming out too dense.
+Fixing this issue is going to be much more about learning about some preventative measures you can take.

 Whether you are baking a cake for a birthday party or if you just want to have a snack, it’s important to bake things well.
 The information below will allow you to do just that, and it isn’t going to be hard to learn the right steps to take either.

 The mistake that you’re making could be that you’re doubling the recipe.
 This might sound like an appealing thing to do since you might wish to make more cake at once, but it might be better to just make two cakes using a standard recipe than it is to double it.

 When you double your recipe, you’re going to run the risk of making more mistakes than usual.
 You could easily wind up over-creaming the cake, mixing it too much, not mixing it enough, or making other errors.

 It might seem a bit inconvenient at first, but you would be better off making two cakes rather than trying to make one large one.
 Mix up the ingredients two times so that you can keep yourself from making various mistakes.